dsanson/dsanson.github.com/301f2010/syllabus.markdown

     +   An in-class midterm exam, worth 20% of your grade, on Tuesday, October 26th
     +   A final exam, worth 30% of your grade, on December 8th, from 11:30am--1:18pm, in our ordinary lecture hall.

 I will not let you take the final exam on a different day in order to accomodate your exciting winter break travel plans.
 Don't ask.
-Don't let your parent ask.
+Don't let your parents ask.

 ## Academic Misconduct  ##